-In January 2019, consistent with the Action Plan commitment to meet with senior leadership from Indigenous organizations, CIHR’s President, Dr. Michael J. Strong, met with Inuit Tapiriit Kanatami’s (ITK) President, Natan Obed.
+In January 2019, consistent with the Action Plan commitment, CIHR’s President, Dr. Michael J. Strong, met with Inuit Tapiriit Kanatami’s (ITK) President, Natan Obed.
 This meeting was held to discuss how CIHR could support ITK in the implementation of their National Inuit Strategy on Research (NISR), which was released in March 2018.
 The presidents agreed to meet on a regular basis to assess progress towards the commitments made.
 CIHR’s President subsequently participated in the ITK Executive Training Program, an experiential learning opportunity on the realities and priorities of Inuit, on the land in Inuit Nunangat.
 CIHR was also invited to participate in the NISR Roundtable in February 2019.

 The relationship built with the Indigenous communities in recent years will continue to be an invaluable source of strength to address gaps in Indigenous health research together.
-Efforts to build and maintain engagement with the leadership of other Indigenous organizations with a national mandate will continue.
+Efforts to build and maintain engagement with the leadership of the Assembly of First Nations, ITK, and the Métis National Council to discuss IHR priorities will continue.

 Community-Based Health Research:

 In 2016/17, CIHR revalidated its investments for IHR to develop a baseline of 2.1% of the total annual budget (based on fiscal years 2014/15 to 2016/17).
 In 2017/18, CIHR increased its investment in IHR to 3% of its total annual budget.
-For the 2018/19 fiscal year, investment in IHR increased again to 3.3%.
-The 0.3% increase represents an additional $5M invested in IHR in 2018/19, for a total of over $36M.
+For the 2018/19 fiscal year, investment in IHR increased again to 3.1%.
+It represents an additional $3M invested in IHR in 2018/19, for a total of over $34M.
 CIHR will continue to implement key actions to ensure its investment in IHR increases to a minimum of 4.6% of its annual budget.
 Creating impactful strategic initiatives developed by and with Indigenous Peoples is a priority across the organization and all 13 institutes.

 In December 2018, CIHR launched the second component of the Network Environments for Indigenous Health Research (NEIHR) – a $100.8M, 16-year capacity building investment – which is supported financially by all 13 CIHR Institutes.
 The purpose of the NEIHR Program is to establish a national network of centres focused on capacity development, research and knowledge translation (KT) centered on First Nations, Inuit and Métis.
 The network of centres is intended to provide supportive research environments for Indigenous health research driven by and grounded in, Indigenous communities in Canada.
 It will also ensure continued growth, broad regional development and national collaborations.